RMBaez/MFA/README.md

 </p>

 <h1> Implement and Test Multifactor Authentication(Azure) </h1>
-This tutorial outlines the foundation to understanding and implementing Azure relational databases specifically in the context of MySQL using the fully managed database offerings available through Microsoft Azure.
+This tutorial outlines the usage of Azure AD tenant to enable Azure AD Multi-Factor Authentication for a User.
 <br />